milasudril/temple/README.md

  * Keys and values do not need to be surrounded by quotation marks.
 When there are no quotation marks, all whitespace characters are ignored.
  * A key may be followed by a type identifier.
 If there is no such identifier, it is assumed that the key represents a compound, or an array of compounds.
- * Ant character following on a line an unquoted, or unescaped '#', is a comment
+ * Any character following on a line an unquoted, or unescaped '#', is a comment

 In BNF-like syntax